jaehyeon-kim/kafka-pocs/ccdak/course-materials/notes.md

 What is true about Kafka brokers and clients from version 0.10.2 onwards?

+- New broker can communicate with older clients.
+- New client can communicate with older brokers. (new)
 - A newer client can talk to a newer broker, and an old client talk to a newer broker
 - Kafka's new bidirectional client compatibility introduced in 0.10.2 allows this.
 Read more here: https://www.confluent.io/blog/upgrading-apache-kafka-clients-just-got-easier/